It’s LGBTQ+ Pride Month so I thought I would share my experience of attending Seoul Pride Festival in South Korea.

 This year it was held at Seoul Plaza, right in front of Seoul City Hall.
 On my way there I was wondering what the turnout would be like.
 I had previously been told that there would be protestors, and to be honest, I was a little nervous about what form their protesting would take.
 Would it get violent or would it remain civil?
 I had planned to meet up with my friend, who is herself a member of the queer community, but plans suddenly changed, so I was heading there by myself.

-I had read online that there would be information booths set up from 11am that would surround the inner perimeter of the ‘safe zone’, so I decided I would just walk around to see what the vibe was like and what the turnout would be.
+I had read online that there would be information booths set up from 11am surrounding the inner perimeter of the ‘safe zone’ in Seoul Plaza, so I decided I would just walk around to get an idea of the vibe and the turnout.

 It annoyed me how religion was being used to guilt and shame people into submitting to the assumed ‘norm’.
 I don’t know how successful this performance was, but it really showed me the dramatic lengths people will go to in order to protest LGBTQ+ equality and freedom.

-In contrast, as I entered the ‘safe zone’ in Seoul Plaza, I felt a little excited in anticipation of what I might find.
+In contrast, as I entered the ‘safe zone’ in Seoul Plaza, I felt excited in anticipation of what I might find.
 There was no denying you could hear everything the protestors were shouting but in the ‘safe zone’ I felt exactly that, safe.
 I got there quite early so the crowd wasn’t as big as it was when I left, but still, I looked around and saw hope.
-Men and women, Koreans and people from all other countries were walking around happy and proud of themselves.
+Men and women, Koreans and people from other countries were walking around happy and proud of themselves.
 And this was in a country that’s still pretty conservative.

 Seoul Pride Festival was certainly an experience.
 I saw so much hate but also, so much love.
 Remember when I mentioned that the protestors were playing religious music, well, at one point the organisers of Seoul Pride Festival tested their speakers with Born this Way by Lady Gaga and the volume level wiped the floor with the religious music.
 So safe to say both sides weren’t backing down easily.

 So that was my experience attending the Seoul Pride Festival 2019 and some of my thoughts about how South Korea views LGBTQ+ culture.
 I hope it showed you a glimpse into how another country celebrates Pride and how global these celebrations have now become.